ASKBOT/django-directory/README.md

 Installation
 ============
-Syncdb is not required as there are no models.
+`python manage.py migrate` is not required as there are no models.

 Add to the `settings.py` file::